parisholley/wordpress-fantastic-elasticsearch/README.txt

 4. Wipe and re-index data is available if needed

 == Changelog ==

+= 4.0.4 =
+* Support for using facet API when providing custom data
+* Control whether parent categories are included when indexed
+* Additional filters

 = 4.0.3 =
 * Exact matches in title, etc will rank higher now in results